 “Here we have a lot of specific complaints related to the drive-by-wire adaptive steering system,” Nranian said.

 The 2014 Q50 marketed itself as the first commercially sold car to have steer-by-wire technology or what it called Direct Adaptive Steering.

-In his lawsuit Janpol and his attorney Larry Serbin claim that the DAS was “prone to failure” and that the backup system was too much of a shock for drivers to immediately handle.
+In his lawsuit Janpol and his attorney, Larry Serbin at the Law Offices of Jason E. Taylor, claim that the DAS was “prone to failure” and that the backup system was too much of a shock for drivers to immediately handle.